KP2001/Turing/CONTRIBUTING.md

 - Edits to a file must be meaningful and must change something within a file or files
 - The change should be large enough to signify an actual change such as documentation or the actual working or look of a program.
 - When editing someone's file, make a new branch and pull request and allow the owner of the file to accept or reject the change.
+- The owner of the file should be the only one merging pulls unless verbal permission is given for another person t merge it.

 <b> < Commiting > </b>